Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Models comparison: coupling validation and analysis

 \Cref{tab:testedBcSetsDomainCoupling} lists the types of the boundary conditions used in the coupled models.
 A wall model is used for the body boundary condition of the turbulence variables that allow to have an $y^+$ located either in the low Reynolds zone or in the log-profile region.
 In the case with $H/\lambda=3.5\%$ the maximum (over time and space) encountered value of $y^+$ is about 6, granting trust on the proper resolution of the boundary layer flow.

 Values of potential variables at the coupled boundaries are interpolated from the obtained fields with the FNPF-HPC model that was run \emph{a priori}.
-Note that results obtained independently with this model (thus corresponding to a fully potential flow simulation) will also be shown in the following comparisons.
+Note that results obtained independently with this model (thus corresponding to a FNPF simulation) will also be shown in the following comparisons.

+Note that we enforced a high value of the dissipation rate $\omega$ (\cf \cref{tab:testedBcSetsDomainCoupling}) at the outer boundaries, because otherwise, the expected rise of turbulent viscosity in their vicinity yields nonphysical peaks due to the difficulty to respect a null TKE value.
+This high dissipation rate value, though not physically consistent, is numerically beneficial in terms of stability and it does not modify in a significant manner the wall vicinity flow (as shown later in \cref{sec:largeOmega}).
+Furthermore, it is consistent with the underlying hypothesis of fading away turbulence when approaching the outer boundary of the local domain.